We hope that you will enjoy the fun and excitement of your Phantom Fireworks, and that you will do so in a safe and careful manner.

 Never use fireworks as weapons.
 Never aim, point or throw any fireworks at another person or at any property.

-Store fireworks in a cool, dry place away and secure from children.
+Store fireworks in a dry place away and secure from children.
 Dispose of fireworks properly.
 Dispose of them by thoroughly dousing them with water, then placing them in a sealed metal trash container keeping the trash container outdoors.
 Never store spent fireworks indoors.

 Use fireworks outdoors under safe conditions.
 Never use fireworks indoors.